SecSuperN0va/CTF-Writeups/Flare-on/2019/03 - Flarebear/Solution - 3 - Flarebear.md

 ![Flarebear - jdgui - getPassword](https://raw.githubusercontent.com/SecSuperN0va/CTF-Writeups/master/Flare-on/2019/03%20-%20Flarebear/images/flarebear_get_password.png)

+The number of `feed` actions is modulo'd with 9, and the number of `clean` actions is modulo'd with 7

 Brute-forcing a password of this complexity does not sound like something we want to do, at least not as a first attempt.
 Instead, let's shift our focus to the conditions that need to be met for the `danceWithFlag()` function to be called, since it is likely that this function only get's called when it has a decent chance of being able to execute without failing.